-Personal data will only be held by PSUK to ensure effective communication regarding contracts held with each team or independent school.
+Personal data will only be held by PS to ensure effective communication regarding contracts held with each team or independent school.

-This information will be stored securely on PSUK IT systems and only accessible to appropriate PSUK personnel.
+This information will be stored securely on PS IT systems and only accessible to appropriate PS personnel.

 During the sporting season contact details for the relevant staff members with each team/independent school will be passed to the relevant pitch side therapists to ensure effective communication regarding fixtures.
 This information is only shared with consent from the team/independent school and pitch side therapist.

-Injury reports and medical records will be sent to the team/independent school securely using the end to end encryption system ‘Egress’.
+Injury reports and medical records will be sent to the team/independent school securely using the end to end encryption system ‘Egress’ or TM3.
 These notes will also be processed and stored in accordance with the CSP guidelines and have a retention period of 8 years.